 - The roof provides rain cover, but mesh walls may let some rain in

 - PE floor does not cover the whole floor

-The Anyoo Camping Tarp is a good option for both rain or sunny weather.
-It is made of waterproof polyester fabric which will help keep you dry in sudden rainstorms.
+The Anyoo Camping Tarp is a good option for rainy or sunny weather.
+It is made of waterproof polyester fabric, which will help keep you dry in sudden rainstorms.
 It has a silver coating on the reverse side.
 This will help protect you from UV rays.